 A sales forecast predicts your startup’s sales revenue for a specific period (such as the next 90 days).
 Simply put, this forecast supports your startup’s growth and development.
 For instance, you can better understand and plan sales activities, manage cash flow, plan procurements, and develop revenue projections to secure financing.

-Keep in mind that forecasts are predictions, not guarantees.
-Changes in internal and external factors can influence forecasts, as can the quality and depth of your data.
+Remember that forecasts are educated predictions, not guaranteed outcomes.
+Both internal and external variables can impact forecast accuracy, as can the quality and comprehensiveness of your data.

 Forecasting Sales for Early-Stage Startups